The Lastest Gun in the West: Cultural references

-The episode title, which is often wrongfully referred to as "The Latest Gun In the West", is a pun based on the term "the fastest gun in the west".
+The episode title is a pun based on the term "the fastest gun in the west".
 A scene in the episode shows McCoy auditioning for a spot in the Krusty the Clown show.
 To showcase his skills, McCoy shoots a Krusty cardboard cutout in the crotch.
 The scene is a reference to an incident on The Tonight Show Starring Johnny Carson, in which Ed Ames hit a mannequin in the crotch while demonstrating a tomahawk throw.
 Carson's quips during the incident are referenced in Krusty's line "Ooh, right in the panhandle."
 Carson can also be seen in one of the clips before Krusty's show in the episode, along with poet Robert Frost.
 The inside of McCoy's house is loosely based on the inside of Will Rogers' house in Will Rogers State Historic Park.
 "McTrigger", the last TV series McCoy starred in, is a parody of the American television police drama McCloud, in which Weaver played the lead; McCoy claims the series was eventually retooled into Room 222.
 In one scene, Homer shows Bart a poster of himself dressed as Farrah Fawcett in her iconic red swimsuit poster.
+During a flashback, McCoy waxes nostalgic about shooting hippies in the old days when there is a split second cameo of Gilbert Shelton's Fabulous Furry Freak Brothers.